chunloklo/game-dev-projects/README.md

 ## Untitled Fighting Game - Developer/Designer/Artist

-A traditional 2D fighting game intended as a self-learning opportunity and a platform to explore fighting game ideas
+A 2D fighting game intended as a self-learning opportunity and a platform to explore fighting game ideas.

+This game is being developed in Unity with traditional 2D character sprites.

+### Previous version of the project in Unreal Engine 4

+Previously, this game was in development in Unreal Engine 4 with GGPO as its networking library.
+However, due to the limited networking features of the base GGPO library, the game is being rebuilt from the ground up in Unity using Hourai Networking and Backroll libraries from [Hourai Teahouse](https://github.com/HouraiTeahouse) as it has existing integration with Steam API.

 ![Game Screenshot](imgs/2d-fighter-screenshot.png)

 - All programming, design, and art is done by me
-- Ongoing work to integrate GGPO, a rollback network library specifically designed for fighting games
-- Developed in Unreal Engine 4
+- Developed in Unity
 - https://github.com/chunloklo/Unreal2DFighter